ncasteln/42-inception/TO-DO.md

 	- Change hostname in the various places!
 	- How protect secrets: /run/secrets/...; remove init.sql (maybe possible in makefile)
 	- One or Two networks????
-	- healtchecks params
-	- network: how to set up?
-Possibilities:
-		DEFINITIVE: give a name to the network, and use it inside www.conf and the others. check www.conf and start from there

 1) NGINX
 	**TO LEARN**